-This dear, dear man was a fellow member of Dancemakers when I danced with them (1980-86).
+This dear, gentle man and I were colleagues, fellow members of Dancemakers when I danced with them (1980-86).
 In particular I recall dancing a duet with him called Lumen, by Carol Anderson.
-A friend who had seen this dance with many casts over the years told Carol that Pierre and I were the best version of Lumen, this sparse, moonlit spacial duet, that they had witnessed.
-I don't think ever told anyone how thrilled both he and I were by this quiet comment.
+A friend who had seen this dance with many casts over the years told Carol that Pierre and I were the best version they'd seen of this sparse, moonlit spatial duet.
+I don't think we ever told anyone how thrilled both he and I were by this quiet comment.
 I'd never have known he was gone but for Francisco Alvarez letting me know via Facebook.
 Thanks Cisco.
-Farewell Pierre...

 BERGERON, PIERRE Gérard June 13, 1955 - March 27, 2019

 One year ago, Pierre Bergeron, loving partner, professional dancer, artist and chef, died from a heart attack at age 63 while swimming at a stunningly beautiful beach resort on the island of Koh Samui in Thailand.

 Born in 1955 to Gérard Bergeron and Gilberte Lechasseur in Jonquière, Québec, Pierre set out on a remarkable journey when he was just 19.
 His father worked at the local pulp and paper mill, but Pierre wanted to be a dancer - and he was willing to do whatever it took to achieve his dream.
 So he set out on his own, travelling first to Montréal, where he received a dance scholarship in 1975 at Le Groupe Nouvelle Aire, then moving to Toronto in 1977, where he enrolled at York University, studying visual arts and dance under the renowned choreographer and dancer Grant Strate (OC).